black77dragon/DragonShield/doc/logging_approach.md

 ## ImportManager and ZKBXLSXProcessor

 When an import is initiated, `ImportManager` clears the log file and forwards parser progress through `LoggingService`.
 The `ZKBXLSXProcessor` logs individual steps—opening files, reading specific cells, and processing each row—using both OSLog and the progress callback.
+Recent updates provide more descriptive messages such as the detected portfolio number, the number of worksheet rows found and a summary of how many records were created.

 ## Viewing Logs